rkhilwani/predictionio-buildpack/DATA.md

 ## REST API

 PredictionIO includes the **eventserver**: an [HTTP/JSON interface](https://predictionio.incubator.apache.org/datacollection/eventapi/) that allows other systems to push events into the data store.
-Once the Eventserver is deployed to Heroku, its web process serves this API.
+Once an [eventserver is deployed to Heroku](](https://github.com/heroku/predictionio-buildpack/blob/master/CUSTOM.md#user-content-eventserver)), its web process serves this API.

 ### Running Eventserver